 Why do we need this research?

 While a baby is growing in the womb, it is very sensitive to changes in its environment.
-Changes because of problems with a mother’s health can have long-lasting effects on the child.
+For example, health problems in the mother during pregnancy – such as gestational diabetes or liver disease – can cause long-lasting effects on the physical or mental health of the child.
 We also know that if a mother suffers from pregnancy complications, she herself can be more likely to suffer from other diseases later in life.
-These include heart disease, diabetes, and problems with mental health.
+These include heart disease, diabetes and problems with mental health.

 To help prevent these health risks in both mother and baby, we need to know more about how and why they develop.